swcarpentry/make-novice/03-variables.md

 minutes: TBC
 ---

-Let's add a rule to create an archive with all the data files:

-    analysis.tar.gz : isles.dat abyss.dat last.dat
-            tar -czf analysis.tar.gz isles.dat abyss.dat last.dat

-And, run our rule:

-    make analysis.tar.gz

-Makefiles are code.
-Repeated code can lead to maintainability problems (e.g. we fix a typo in one repeated chunk of code but forget to fix it in another).
-So let's rewrite the rule as:
+Our Makefile has a lot of duplication.
+For example, the names of text files and data files are repeated in many places throughout the Makefile.
+Makefiles are a form of code and, in any code, repeated code can lead to problems e.g. we rename a data file in one part of the Makefile but forget the rename it elsewhere.
+Let us set about removing some of this repetition.

     tar -czf $@ isles.dat abyss.dat last.dat